opendocsg/slw-judgments-backfill/2018_SGHC_23/report.md

 **_The role of “Ocheng”_**

 77     Even though the character “Ocheng” was mentioned several times in the Accused’s statements, he was not called as a witness at trial.
-I therefore asked for further written submissions on whether I should draw any inference or conclusion from the absence of “Ocheng” as a witness in the light of the Court of Appeal’s remark in _Harven a/l Segar v Public Prosecutor_ [2017] SGCA 16 (“ _Harven Segar_ ”) that:
+I therefore asked for further written submissions on whether I should draw any inference or conclusion from the absence of “Ocheng” as a witness in the light of the Court of Appeal’s remark in _Harven a/l Segar v Public Prosecutor_ <span class="citation">[2017] SGCA 16</span> (“ _Harven Segar_ ”) that:

  68 Finally, we note that there was no evidence either in the court below or before us from Sulaimi and Mogan.
 It is clear to us that both of them are material and critical witnesses who would have been able to either corroborate or rebut the Appellant’s defence.
 At the trial, Investigating Officer Yeo Wee Beng informed the court that both Sulaimi and Mogan had already been arrested by the CNB, convicted and sentenced ...
 Given that both Sulaimi and Mogan were held in custody at the time of the trial, it is curious that neither the Prosecution nor the Defence called them to testify.
 The court was thus deprived of the assistance which they could have given.
 We would only observe that the Prosecution would have known, from the statements which both Mogan and Sulaimi had given to the CNB, what they were likely to say if they were called as witnesses at the trial, while the same could not be said of the Appellant.